Last Updated on June 13, 2023 by Matt Musico

 The home run power came fast and furious for Al Kaline after parts of two seasons with the Detroit Tigers.
 In the first 565 plate appearances of his MLB career, Kaline collected five homers.
 From that point on, he never finished a season with fewer than 10.
 The right-handed slugger spent 22 years in the Motor City, and a 13-year stretch from his age-20 to age-32 campaigns appeared to be the most impactful.
 Well, from the standpoint of MVP voting, at least.

-He also earned the honors of being the all-time home run leader in Tigers history.
+He also earned the honor of being the all-time home run leader in Tigers history.
 The length of time he’s been at the top is equally impressive.

 Houston Astros: Jeff Bagwell, 449 Home Runs